anabella-varela/agtech-gdd-test/resultsPart1/README.md

 ---

-## 🎥 Video Evidence
+##  Video Evidence
-The attached video demonstrates, from within the Docker container, that the PostgreSQL database contains the three tables
+The video PART_1.webm demonstrates, from within the Docker container, that the PostgreSQL database contains the three tables